-The information from this blog post was sourced from the article “Oil Pulling for Oral Health” by Wellness Mama and the paper “Dental Health with Oil Swishing” by Bruce Fife, C.N., N.D.
+The information from this blog post was sourced from the article “Oil Pulling for Oral Health” by Wellness Mama and the paper “Dental Health with Oil Swishing” by Bruce Fife, C.N, N.D.

 While there is a lack of scientific studies on oil pulling, individuals have reported benefits such as helping with skin conditions, arthritis, tooth decay, gum disease, loose teeth, bleeding and receding gums, asthma, headaches, hormone imbalances, infections, liver problems, bad breath, and more.

-If you want to whiten your teeth, use coconut oil.
+If you want to whiten your teeth you should use coconut oil.
 Coconut oil is also the most effective at removing certain bacteria than other oils.
 Sesame oil is the most well studied and also highly recommended.
 Olive oil can be used as well; however, some sources claim it is too harsh for the teeth.

 For some people, the results are quick; but for others, the battle can last longer.
-The reason for this is due not only to the amount of bacteria in the mouth but to the type as well.
+The reason for this, is due to not only the amount of bacteria in the mouth but to the type as well.
 Some people have a larger number of the more troublesome microbes, including viruses and fungi.
 Our diet plays a very important role in determining the microbial populations growing in our mouths.
 Oil pulling is a good start, but for optimal oral health you will need a good diet rich in natural foods, a daily exercise routine, and a good sleep.